fasterthanlime/middleearth/drafts/Arrays.md

 void printMatrix(int[][] matrix); // error
 ``

-ooc has always supported raw arrays and pointers with a C-like syntax, again, making little distinction between them.
+ooc has always supported raw arrays and pointers with a C-like syntax with a few syntactic tweaks.
+In C:
+``
+// in C
+int *a, b, c;   // 'a' is a pointer to int, 'b' and 'c' are ints. int *a, *b, *c; // 'a', 'b', 'c', are pointers to int

+// in ooc
+a, b, c: Int* // 'a', 'b', 'c', are pointers to int
+``

 ArrayList
 ---------